Are Asthmatics Nerds?

 Now your eyes are red.
 Your nose is runny.
 You sniffle.
 You sneeze.
 You are now the kid on iCarly with the snotty nose.
 Although you are not germy, you most certainly look the part, maybe even more so.
 You cough.
 You sneeze.
 You breathe funny.
 You talk funny.

-And, yes, I’m describing a moment from my asthma childhood.
+And, yes, I'm describing a moment from my asthma childhood.
 I was an asthma nerd even as a kid.
 And, because I was different, some kids picked on me.
 And I never once used my asthma as an excuse to get out of a nerd beating.
 I actually had a teacher try to help me out once, and he was impressed with me for turning down his offer to stay in the classroom during recess.
-He said I was a touch kid with class.
+He said I was a tough kid with class.

 Merriam-Webster also defines nerds as “devoted to intellectual or academic pursuits.”
 What do you think I did when I was a kid and my brothers went into the woods to gather wood for the fireplace?
 I tried being a normal boy/guy, and I did do this job a few times, but the end result was as described above.
 So I learned to stay indoors.